yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 - write protect original page
 - if only read
   - save memory and time to copy
-On write
+- if on write
   - page fault and copy
   - pay copy cost only if necessary
 ![](images/2020-04-04-17-15-14.png)